Squarespace Review (2025) — The Key Pros and Cons to Consider

 Template quality is key when it comes to good web design, especially if you’re not a professional designer.
 So how does Squarespace stack up on this front?

-However, Wix and WordPress give you a lot more templates to play with than Squarespace — 831 and 12,000+ respectively (figures correct at time of writing).
+However, Wix and WordPress give you a lot more templates to play with than Squarespace — 2,000+ and 13,000+ respectively.

 But interestingly, with the recent launch of Squarespace’s ‘Blueprint’ feature, you don’t necessarily have to pick a template at all — you can give Squarespace some information about your project and let its so-called ‘AI Wizard’ decide upon the best look and feel for your site.

-While testing Blueprint out, I recorded a video of my experience of using the feature — you can watch this below.
+While testing Blueprint out, I recorded a video of my experience with it — you can watch this below.

 Now, I really like the Squarespace templates, but it has to be said that most of them are very ‘image-centric,’ and really only work well when professional, eye-catching photography is used.

-A lot of the templates are designed in a way that requires you to fill your home page with a large, full-bleed photograph (see above screenshot for an example of what I mean here!).
+A lot of the templates only work well if you fill your home page with a large, full-bleed photograph (see above screenshot for an example of what I mean here!).

 And speaking of pictures…